gelouko/gelouko.github.io/_posts/2020-11-06-developers-work-free-with-custodian.markdown

 ---
 Check out this simple cross-account architecture to create guardrails across your organization and let your developers work without worrying about creating resources that could impact your organization.

+### Topics:

+- What is Cloud Custodian?
+- How are we going to secure our environment?
+- Architecture
+- Deploying your first policy
+- Alerting your developers!
+- Monitoring your environment
+- Cost
+- Limits
+- Wrap-up and two more adoption solutions

 Average reading time: 20 minutes

 ## What is Cloud Custodian?